fadezak100/Dynamic-Forms/README.md

 - Used Toast for server error handling.

 ## Notes:
-- The user's inputs, for now, are validated using a simple pure validator, I will implement validation using Yup and Formick letters.
 - The forms that can be generated are the Registration forms for both individual and business accounts.